Extra Credits Game Jams

 If you really cannot export/upload your game in one of the preferred formats listed first, we strongly encourage you to attach a YouTube video demonstrating gameplay to your itch.io game page.
 In fact, that’s generally always a smart thing to do (if you have time), in case there are ever any issues with us being able to run your game.
 (Also, sometimes jammers like to make very technically challenging games, which is fine to do, but if that’s the case for your game we like being able to watch a complete let’s-play of it so that we can appreciate the ending even if we aren’t able to get there ourselves due to our own limited time.)

 An important side note: always make it easy for people to check out your game by including clear gameplay instructions (preferably in-game), and making the installation process as simplistic and no-fuss as possible.
+Not everyone who plays your game is as tech-savvy as you might be.

 What criteria do you use for deciding which games get selected for a GYMNHT episode?
 Keeping in mind the natural limitations of a game jam and the wide diversity of skills and personalities represented in a jam, we generally try to apply the same criteria we use for all our other GYMNHT episodes, which you can read about on this page!
 The short answer is “does this game do something interesting, and does it feel reasonably polished?”